Next Service

 _________________________

-Touchstone Theme for April: Generosity
+Touchstone Theme for May: Equity

 For more information about Touchstones and Small Group Ministry, see the SGM webpage: LINK HERE (in this website’s Community Activities and Groups menu).